gavin-hyl/box-move/README.md

 ## Repository Structure

 - **QNet.py**
   Defines the CNN Q-network with separate convolutional branches for the two zones.
-Also includes a `forward_separate` method for processing raw zone representations.
+Also includes a `forward` method for processing raw zone representations.

 - **QNetTrain.py**
   Generates training data from the BoxMove environment and trains the Q-network.